superlinked/VectorHub/docs/articles/user_acquisition_analytics.md

 ![distribution by activity count](../assets/use_cases/user_acquisition_analytics/user_distrib-activity_count.png)

 The activity (api calls/day) distribution is bimodal.
-Here, it's possible that the first activity level group (0.00-0.40 api calls/day) may be largely new users, who - if they signed up in the most recent (December) campaign - have less time to accumulate activity than users who signed up earlier.
-(Note: we can use derive our NumberSpace min and max from this distribution.)
+Most users are either inactive or have very low activity levels - i.e., they signed up, maybe performed a few actions and then never returned, or returned only occasionally after clicking on a subsequent campaign.
+The active users distribution has a mode around 0.6-0.8 api calls/day - i.e., returning every 2-3 days, triggering 1-2 api calls/day.
+(Note: we can also use this activity distribution to derive our NumberSpace min and max.)

 Now let's examine the distribution of new users per signup date.